DjangoGirls/tutorial/en/django_forms/README.md

 ## Link to a page with the form

 Before we add the link, we need some icons to use as buttons for the link.

-> You can download the whole bootstrap icons [here](https://github.com/twbs/icons/releases/download/v1.1.0/bootstrap-icons-1.1.0.zip).
-Unzip the file and copy all the svg image files in to a new folder inside `blog/templates/blog/` called `icons`.
-So that you can access a icon, e.g. pencil-fill.svg using the file path `blog/templates/blog/icons/pencil-fill.svg`

-For this tutorial, download [file-earmark-plus.svg](images/file-earmark-plus.svg) and save it in the folder `blog/templates/blog/icons/`
+For this tutorial, download [file-earmark-plus.svg](https://raw.githubusercontent.com/twbs/icons/main/icons/file-earmark-plus.svg) and save it in the folder `blog/templates/blog/icons/`

+> Note: To download the svg image, click on the link and save the file using the keyboard shortcut `Ctrl + S`(Windows/Linux) or `Cmd + S`(MacOS).

 It's time to open `blog/templates/blog/base.html` in the code editor.
 Now we can use this icon file inside the base template as follow.
 In the `div` named `container` inside `page-header` `div` tag, we will add a link:

 {% filename %}blog/templates/blog/base.html{% endfilename %}
 ```html